circonfl3x/Dynwm/README.md

 `7=dir/name.jpg` if it is 07:00

 That's about all in terms of config for now.
-There is the other `:light "dir/name.jpg"` and the `:dark "dir/name.jpg"` for the `:type "Type"` but it isn't implemented for now
+There is the other `:light "dir/name.jpg"` and the `:dark "dir/name.jpg"` for the `:type "Theme"` but it isn't implemented for now